reproducible-reporting/templates/DOCUMENTATION.md

   ```

 When you are editing the source, the command `rrr` can be convenient.
-It will continuously rebuild the publication every time you save a file,
+It will continuously rebuild the publication every time you modify a file.

 The files generated by `rr` should in general not be committed.
 However, there are a few interesting exceptions: